Overview

 - the complex nature of the gas flows in the CGM and how they depend on and impact the galaxy properties and its environment.

-- Data science methods: Astronomy is an observational science that relies on extensive data gathered from telescopes worldwide to study celestial objects.
+- Machine Learning and Data Science Methods: Astronomy is an observational science that relies on extensive data gathered from telescopes worldwide to study celestial objects.
 Analyzing these vast amounts of data requires a wide array of methods and techniques to extract scientific insights.
 I am deeply interested to developing and learning new data analysis tools and incorporating them into my research.
 I utilize classical machine learning and statistics-based methods to create efficient algorithms for modeling astronomical spectra and measuring their physical properties.
 I am a regular developer or contributor to several GitHub codebases -

 - qsoabsfind: Absorption feature finder in astronomical spectra (Developer)

-- redrock: Spectral fitting module for DESI (making largest 3D map of the universe) (Contributor)
+- redrock: Redshift fitter for DESI (making largest 3D map of the universe) (Contributor)

-- desihub: Public code associated with the Dark Energy Spectroscopic Instrument (DESI) (Member)
+- desihub: Public codebase associated with the Dark Energy Spectroscopic Instrument (DESI) (Member & Contributor)

 Galaxy formation and evolution